 \section{Introduction}

-The development of non-fullerene (electron) acceptors (NFAs) has enabled a significant step improvement in organic photovoltaic (OPV) power-conversion efficiency.
-Modern fused-ring electron-acceptors (FREAs) have strong absorption, tuned down to the near-infrared part of the spectrum using donor-acceptor (push-pull) molecular design.
+The development of non-fullerene (electron) acceptors (NFAs) has enabled a significant step forwards in organic photovoltaic (OPV) power-conversion efficiency.
+Modern fused-ring electron-acceptors (FREAs) have strong absorption, tuned to the near-infrared part of the solar spectrum using donor-acceptor (push-pull) molecular design.

-The small band-gap and high oscillator strength packed into a small volume directly leads to a high dielectric constant, which has key ramifications for the correct quantum-chemical methods.
+This strong oscillator strength and small band-gap, packed into a small volume, directly leads to a large dielectric constant, which has key ramifications for the correct quantum-chemical methods.

 The archetypical modern FREA is Y6 (BTP-4F)\cite{Yang2021}.
 Y6 has a banana-shaped, but flat, A-DA'D-A structure, with the alkyl side-chains, required for solubility, kept apart from the solid-state $\pi-\pi$ stacking of the fused cores required for high inter-molecular mobility.
-The central unit is electron-deficient benzothiadiazole (A') fused with electron-rich thieno[3,2-b]thiophene-pyrole, and linked via conjugated vinyl bonds to electron-poor fluorinated and cyano-substituted indanone (A)\cite{yuan2019single}.
+The central unit is electron-deficient benzothiadiazole (A') fused with electron-rich thieno[3,2-b]thiophene-pyrole (D), linked via conjugated vinyl bonds to electron-poor fluorinated and cyano-substituted indanone (A)\cite{yuan2019single}.

 Y6 exhibits good processing behaviour with a wide variety of co-deposited materials, has strong optical absorption of its own, and seems to possess good charge-carrier transport properties\cite{yuan2019single}.
 Overall, Y6 has become the first choice electron-acceptor in a bulk heterojunction organic photovoltaic.